 You can test the email routing by using the command /usr/sbin/exim -bt firstname.lastname@example.org

-procmailIf you use procmail for your main mailbox, PLEASE, erase your .forward file and put a .procmailrc in its place instead.
-This feature has been supported on debian.org machines for a good while now, and will continue to be supported. .procmailrc files won't be synchronised to all hosts in the LDAP directory.
+procmailIf you use procmail for your main mailbox, PLEASE, erase your .forward file and put a .procmailrc in its place instead. .procmailrc files will not be synchronised to all hosts in the LDAP directory, so you will need to make sure the file exists on any relevant hosts yourself.

 The correct way to invoke procmail for extension addresses is "|/usr/bin/procmail [options]" Ignore the IFS=".." stuff in the procmail man page.

-MailBox formatsEmail can be saved to mailboxes or maildirs by using the correct lines in a .forward file:
+Mailbox formatsEmail can be saved to mailboxes or maildirs by using appropriately formatted lines in a .forward file:

 To deliver to /var/spool/mail/foo use a construct like '|/usr/bin/procmail -m /dev/null'.
 Putting the mailbox path will not work.
 You must use absolute paths for mailboxes, qmail-like ./ paths are not supported by Exim.